CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Versioning

 You can version the repository with the latest release number.
-This will update the root `composer.json`, the theme's `style.css`, the theme's `package.json`, and regenerate `package-lock.json` file.
+This will update the root `composer.json`, the theme's `style.css`, the theme's `package.json`, and regenerate the `package-lock.json` file.
 Then, it will run an NPM Script named "version" that should be defined in the theme's `package.json` file.
-This script can run any any process that requires an update to the front-end styles or scripts dependent on the version of the `package.json`.
+This script can run any process that requires an update to the front-end styles or scripts dependent on the version of the `package.json`.
 Finally, it will commit the file changes and tag the repository.

     bin/version.sh <Release Number>

 ### Rollbar Sourcemaps

 We use [Rollbar](https://rollbar.com) for error monitoring.
 After every new script is deployed we need to supply new sourcemaps to Rollbar.
 This script will read all of the files in the theme's `assets/js` folder and will attempt to upload sourcemaps for all files with the extension `.min.js`.
-The script files need to match the pattern `script.hash.min.js`, ex; `main.485af636c4bfedaf8ebe1b38e556b27d.min.js`.
-It will assume there is a sourcemap with the same name and extension `.map`, ex; `main.485af636c4bfedaf8ebe1b38e556b27d.min.js.map`.
-If the instance has a CDN, that will need to be set in the `domain.cfg`, ex; `CDN_INSTANCE` or `CDN_ACCESSNYC`.
-If there is no CDN, it will assume that the script is hosted on the default instance on WP Engine; `https://instance.wpengine.com` or `https://accessnycstage.wpengine.com`.
+The script files need to match the pattern `script.hash.min.js`, ex: `main.485af636c4bfedaf8ebe1b38e556b27d.min.js`.
+It will assume there is a sourcemap with the same name and extension `.map`, ex: `main.485af636c4bfedaf8ebe1b38e556b27d.min.js.map`.
+If the instance has a CDN, that will need to be set in the `domain.cfg`, ex: `CDN_INSTANCE` or `CDN_ACCESSNYC`.
+If there is no CDN, it will assume that the script is hosted on the default instance on WP Engine: `https://instance.wpengine.com` or `https://accessnycstage.wpengine.com`.

     bin/rollbar-sourcemaps.sh <WP Engine install>